-Often, online therapy and medications are used simultaneously to manage the disorder as well as treat any symptoms.
+Often, online therapy and medications are used simultaneously to manage the disorder and treat any symptoms.
 This combination is recommended for many conditions by the American Academy of Psychoanalysis and Dynamic Psychiatry, Academy of Cognitive and Behavioral Therapies, and American Psychological Association.

-When combining medication and online therapy, the patient needs to be honest with how the medicine that is prescribed makes them feel or act.
+When combining medication and online therapy, the patient needs to be honest with how the prescribed medicine makes them feel or act.
 Not all treatments are appropriate for all people, so it is critical to be upfront about any side effects.

-Medication is often used in conjunction with online psychotherapy to improve the patient’s overall life, not make it more challenging.
+Medication is often used in conjunction with online psychotherapy to improve the patient’s overall life, not challenging.
 Healthy lifestyle improvements, such as exercise, rejuvenating sleep, and proper nutrition, are also key elements of improving a person’s overall mental and physical health.
-Medications are not prescribed by the online counselor, but rather by the patient’s psychiatrist or qualified family doctor.
+Medications are not prescribed by the online counselor but rather by the patient’s psychiatrist or qualified family doctor.

 For some individuals, attending psychotherapy online is a more suitable location than in-person psychotherapy services.
-This may be due to physical limitations, such as a disability that limits a patient’s ability to leave their house, or a fear of leaving their home.
+This may be due to physical limitations, such as a disability limiting a patient’s ability to leave their house or a fear of leaving their home.
 Online therapy is designed to help the patient overall, regardless of circumstances.

-In addition to location, therapy online is excellent because a patient and their online therapists can be anywhere in the world and still have their sessions.
-If the patient travels for work, but still needs their weekly online therapy session, they can have it from their phone or laptop.
+In addition to location, therapy online is excellent because patients and their online therapists can be anywhere in the world and still have their sessions.
+If the patient travels for work but still needs their weekly online therapy session, they can have it from their phone or laptop.
 The hours that online therapy can take place can also extend past regular business hours.
-If your chosen online therapist has a home office, a session at an unusual hour can take place for those with an atypical work schedule or living situation.
+If your chosen online therapist has a home office, a session at an unusual hour can occur for those with an atypical work schedule or living situation.

 The goal is to find an online therapy provider that you can trust and open up to; if you don’t feel comfortable around your counselor, it will not be effective.
 Finding the right psychotherapist online does not have to be any more challenging than finding the right in-person counselor.

-In fact, finding a psychotherapist online may actually be easier, because you will not spend time driving from office to office find a counselor that you connect with and can trust.
+In fact, finding a psychotherapist online may actually be easier because you will not spend time driving from office to office find a counselor that you connect with and can trust.
 While most people do not switch counselors, on occasion, you may find that you would benefit from a different therapist if you are dealing with complex issues.
 Since there are online therapy specialists for different realms of psychotherapy, finding a specialist is sometimes needed.
-For example, not all counselors are trained to conduct online therapy with patients who are seeking a sex change.
+For example, not all counselors are trained to conduct online therapy with patients seeking a sex change.
 Pre- and post-surgical transgender therapy is a specialized field and requires specific components of understands.
-Patients typically need to attend transgender therapy before a doctor begins surgical procedures; therefore, finding the right counselor will be important to the patient.
+Patients typically need to attend transgender therapy before a doctor begins surgical procedures; therefore, finding the right counselor will be important.

-The most notable benefits of online therapy are that patients have fewer medical problems, have fewer sick days from home or school, have less debilitating issues, and show an increase in work production.
-Online therapists’ goals are to have their patients show improvements throughout their sessions and to not plateau with treatments.
-The best online therapists can get their patients to a point where they do not require therapy to continue, or they can have fewer therapy sessions over a month or year.
+The most notable benefits of online therapy are that patients have fewer medical problems, have fewer sick days from home or school, have fewer debilitating issues, and show an increase in work production.
+Online therapists’ goals are to have their patients show improvements throughout their sessions and not plateau with treatments.
+The best online therapists can get their patients to a point where they do not require therapy to continue or have fewer therapy sessions over a month or year.

-Researchers have shown that brain changes in patients who attend online therapy have similar results on the brain scans as those patients who only took medication.
+Researchers have shown that brain changes in patients who attend online therapy have similar brain scans as those who only took medication.
 For those who do not want to depend on medication, online therapy is a good alternative when possible.

 Why Are There Different Types Of Online Therapy?

-Just like there are different specialists to treat a heart issue and a broken bone, there are different types of online therapy to help with specific needs and circumstances.
+Different specialists treat a heart issue and a broken bone; there are different types of online therapy to help with specific needs and circumstances.